 Because you're at risk for losing muscle mass, make sure your diet includes about one gram of protein to every kilogram (2.2 pounds) of body weight.
 "Protein also keeps you full for longer, so that helps with weight loss efforts," Li says.
 She recommends wild salmon, whole eggs, organic whey protein powder, and grass-fed beef.

 3. Hydrate, Hydrate, Hydrate

-Drink plenty of water, because sometimes thirst masks itself as hunger.
+Drink plenty of water.
+Sometimes, thirst masks itself as hunger.
 As you get older, you may not be as quick to notice when you're thirsty, Li says.
-She recommends getting 64 ounces of water a day.
+She says you should get 64 ounces of water a day.
 You can drink it or get part of it from foods that are naturally rich in water, such as cucumbers and tomatoes.
-If you’re not sure if you’re getting enough water, check your urine: It should be pale yellow.
+If you're not sure if you're getting enough water, check your urine: It should be pale yellow.